cloudflare/serverless-registry/README.md

-# Docker Registry in Workers
+# Container Registry in Workers

-This repository contains a docker registry implementation in Workers that uses R2.
+This repository contains a container registry implementation in Workers that uses R2.

 It supports all pushing and pulling workflows.
 It also supports Username/Password and public key JWT based authentication.